 Relationships between staff and pupils were very good.
-Pupils were respected as individuals and pupils themselves respected the diversity of their school community.
 All staff had very effective approaches to involving pupils as fully as possible in their learning.
-Pupils enjoyed the opportunities they had to work as a class, in groups, in pairs and independently and were developing skills in reflecting on their own learning through dialogue with their teachers.
+Pupils enjoyed the opportunities they had to work as a class, in groups, in pairs and independently and were developing skills in assessing and collecting evidence of their own learning through dialogue with their teachers.

-Most teachers shared the purposes of lessons with pupils and questioning was used to further involve pupils in what they were learning and to check understanding.
-Target setting was well established and contributed to pupils being more involved in and responsible for their learning.
+Teachers shared the purposes of lessons with pupils and questioning was used to further involve pupils in what they were learning and to check understanding.
+In the nursery class staff had begun to take account of children's prior knowledge and use this to plan differentiated activities.
 Pupils evaluated their own work and gave feedback to their peers.
 They enthusiastically engaged in discussion.
+The improvement in feedback to pupils and the development of personal learning planning had resulted in pupils having a clear understanding of next steps in learning.